eonist/eonist.github.io/_posts/2022-11-24-the-art-of-automating-qa.md

 - Add article index for increased readability
 - Write about the future of QA automation with machine learning and AI
 - Write insight regarding why adding complexity outside of your product is better than adding complexity inside your product
+- Automated QA tests compound returns for every iteration, instead of iterations slowly corrupting your product
+- Add some emphasize on how not automating repetative tasks is not sustainable when you optimize for growth of your product offering
+- Write about training QA robot models